 - About 37 miles from downtown Liverpool is Morrisville State College, which offers an associate's degree in medical office administration.

-- Le Moyne College, just nine miles away, is the closest option to downtown Liverpool.
-This school offers a health information systems certificate program.
+- Le Moyne College, just nine miles away, offers a health information systems certificate program.

 - Onondaga Community College offers an associate's degree program in health information technology.
-It is approximately 11 miles from Liverpool's city center.
+It is approximately eight miles from Liverpool's city center.

 Comparison of Schools

 Prospective students should be aware of many factors when choosing a school.
 This table displays important information in a way that allows for easy comparison.

 |School Type||4-year, primarily associate's; public||4-year; private not-for-profit||2-year; public|

 |Tuition and Fees (2017-2018)*||$8,249 in-state; $17,899 out-of-state||$14,186 (graduate)||$5,154 in-state; $9,724 out-of-state|

 |% of First-Year Students Receiving Any Form of Aid (2016-2017)*||96%||100%||82%|

 |Acceptance Rate (Fall 2017)*||72%||64%||100% - open admissions|